metabrainz/musicbrainz-docker/README.md

 The two differences are:
 1. sample data dump is downloaded instead of full data dumps,
-2. MusicBrainz Server runs in standalone mode instead of slave mode.
+2. MusicBrainz Server runs in standalone mode instead of mirror mode.

 [Build search indexes](#build-search-indexes) and [Enable live indexing](#enable-live-indexing) are the same.